pirica/wordtohtml/README.md

  14. Will now recognise nearly all Word Mathematical Equations, both standalone and inline with text.
 It does this using the online version of Mathjax.
 Note that Mathjax does not support the Surface Integral and Volume Integral symbols, so multiple Line Integral Symbols are used instead.
 Also The Double Square Bracket is not, so any occurences of this are replaced by the Double Pipe.

+If anyone has finds any problems or has sugestions for enhancements, please contact me on timothy.edwards1@btinternet.com

 # BASIC USAGE

 require_once('wordphp.php');